alex-oleshkevich/starsessions/README.md

 Class: `starsessions.stores.redis.RedisStore`

 Stores session data in a Redis server.
-The store accepts either connection URL or an instance of `Redis`.
+The store accepts either a connection URL or an instance of `Redis`.

 > Requires [redis-py](https://github.com/redis/redis-py),
 > use `pip install starsessions[redis]` or `poetry add starsessions[redis]`